FabrizzioCastiglione/MicroredUCSC/README.md

 # MicroredUCSC

-This a monitor system for non-conventional renewable energy
+This a monitor system for non-conventional renewable energy in the Catholic University of the Most Holy Conception, departament engeenery electric.

 ´´´bash